MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-171-General-Information-Regulations-Definitions/subpart-A-Applicability-General-Requirements-North-American-Shipments/section-171.7.md

 (iii) Corrigendum, ECE/TRANS/300 (Corr.
 1).

-Table 1 to 49 CFR 171.7 - Materials Not Incorporated by Reference
+Table 1 to 49 CFR 171.7—Materials Not Incorporated by Reference

 |                                                                                               Source and name of material                                                                                                |             49 CFR reference              |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------|